 A celebratory tipple, savoured

 They say gin is a mother’s ruin, but it forms the backbone of motherhood downtime for many hard working mums.
-And as this deserving slice of the population may not be able to make the London Gin Festival (19-21 February 2016), the least you can do it plonk a special bottle of the stuff in her Mother’s Day goodie bag.
+And as this deserving slice of the population may not be able to actually make it to a gin festival, the least you can do is plonk a special bottle of the stuff in her Mother’s Day goodie bag.

 Sadly, a mother’s gin is often poured in haste and glugged in desperation.
 So, a little bit like that cuppa earlier on the day, give mum the time to pick her favourite tipple and enjoy every last sip.